Back to Blogs

 At Wisemonk, we help global companies hire, pay, and manage employees in India without the complexity of setting up an entity, offering the compliance strength of a PEO with the flexibility of an HRO.
 Whether you’re a small business or a fast-growing startup, our HR outsourcing services are built to fit your growth journey.

-Wisemonk is a leading Employer of Record (EOR) helping global companies hire, pay, and manage employees, without the hassle of setting up a local entity.
-With our deep understanding of local employment laws, tax compliance, and cross-border workforce management, we enable businesses to expand quickly while staying compliant and efficient.
+Wisemonk is a leading Employer of Record (EOR) helping global companies hire, pay, and manage employees without setting up a local entity.
+Having supported 300+ companies and processed $20M+ in payroll, we handle employment contracts, tax compliance, and cross-border workforce management so you can expand into new markets in days, not months.

-• Effortless payroll management: We handle salaries, taxes, and statutory filings accurately and on time across geographies.
+• Our team manages salaries, payroll taxes, and statutory filings accurately and on time across geographies.

-• Dedicated HR support: Our HR specialists handle day-to-day operations, employee engagement, and issue resolution, so your team stays happy and productive.
+• Dedicated HR specialists handle day-to-day operations, employee queries, and issue resolution so your team stays productive.

 "I'm very happy that I discovered Wisemonk.
 They have been a pure pleasure to work with, and their attention to detail is impressive.
 They helped us understand their pricing model, find top-qualified individuals, interview them, and then onboard them.
 I gave them criteria for the type of people we sought, and they delivered.
 The individuals they were able to find have been some of the best engineers I have ever worked with.
 I recommend Wisemonk to anyone who is in need of staffing assistance."